 Why Did Eyelash Extensions Become Popular?

 With the help of Hollywood, enhanced eyelashes gained more popularity in the 1940s and 1950s.
 The beauty industry quickly noticed and began experimenting with various lash application techniques.

 By 1968, false eyelashes were a booming business in America.
-Some of the companies selling them were Max Factor, Revlon and Elizabeth Arden, to name a few.
+Popular brands included Max Factor, Revlon and Elizabeth Arden.✨

-Fast-forward to the early 2000s and in come the modern-day eyelash extensions and services we know and love.
-Sure, lash strips remained popular, but thanks to celebs like Paris Hilton and Jennifer Lopez, the demand for this beauty service grew fast.
+Fast-forward to the early 2000s and the modern-day eyelash extensions and services we know and love.
+Sure, lash strips remained popular, but thanks to celebs like Paris Hilton and Jennifer Lopez, the demand for professional eyelash extensions grew fast.

-Soon, her schedule became so jam-packed with lash guests, she had to hire another stylist to help her keep up.
-It quickly became clear that she would either need to stop taking lash guests or open up her own salon.
-Guess which path she took. 😉 The Lash Lounge was born!
+In 2006, her schedule became so jam-packed, she had to hire another stylist to keep up.
+It quickly became clear she would either need to stop taking lash guests or open a salon.
+Guess which path she took? 😉 The Lash Lounge was officially born!

-In 2009, she started franchising.
-Today, there are over 100 Lash Lounge salons across the United States.
-Women of all ages and cultures continue to seek out ways to make them feel beautiful.
+Beauty trends come and go, but lash extensions stand the test of time.
+Today, there are over 115 Lash Lounge salons across the United States.
+Women of all ages and cultures continue to seek out ways to make themselves feel beautiful.
 And lash extensions are here to stay!

 - BBC - https://www.bbc.com/culture/article/20160204-how-ancient-egypt-shaped-our-idea-of-beauty